All Episodes

 Anyway, so they, you know, the same thing that California experienced, these rolling blackouts.

-I guess it's better than everybody being without power, but they do it on purpose to say, okay, well, we'll give this part of town heat for three hours, then we'll give this part of town Heat for three hours because we don't have enough to heat the whole town, enough power to ensure that everybody can heat their own home.
+I guess it's better than everybody being without power, but they do it on purpose to say, okay, well, we'll give this part of town heat for three hours, then we'll give this part of town heat for three hours because we don't have enough to heat the whole town, enough power to ensure that everybody can heat their own home.

-I mean, it's that is rough.
+I mean, that is rough.

 Sounds like Jimmy Carter telling us and lecturing us to, you know, wear sweaters in our house.